MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

   > [!div class="mx-imgBorder"]
   > ![Environments in run details](media/environments-run.png)

-Note: If you are using an AKS Private Cluster the Worloads tab is not aviliable
+If you are using an AKS Private Cluster, the **Workloads** tab is not available

 ## Approvals